DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 into thin slices.
 Turn on the oven to medium heat.
 Put a sauce pan on the oven.
 Heat oil & butter in the pan.
 When the oil and butter are hot, add the onions.
 Occaisionally stir the onions for 10 minutes for softened and translucent.
-For caramalized onions, add sugar at 10 minutes and continue stiring occaisionally for another 35 minutes."
+For caramelized onions, add sugar at 10 minutes and continue stiring occaisionally for another 35 minutes."

 > If this were a recipe for a steak dinner, that's a lot of steps that aren't really related to the steak itself!
-And are we going to repeat those steps every other dish that calls for softened or caramlized onions?
+And are we going to repeat those steps every other dish that calls for softened or caramelized onions?
 I would hope not.
-Instead we make a new recipe, "Caramilized Onions", and whenever another dish calls for them we just say "2 cups caramilized onions, see page such and such."
+Instead we make a new recipe, "Caramelized Onions", and whenever another dish calls for them we just say "2 cups caramelized onions, see page such and such."
 That's exactly what we're doing with the functions here!
 Finding self-contained pieces that can be used repeatedly, rather than repeating ourselves every time over and over again.